lina-l-hu/Twitter-Clone/README.md

 ### `yarn start`

-to start client in development mode at [http://localhost:3000](http://localhost:3000).
+to start client in development mode at [http://localhost:3000](http://localhost:3000) and to start server in development at [http://localhost:31415] (http://localhost:31415).

 ## File Structure